JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 - ✅ [Demo/ENHANCED_DEMO_GUIDE.md](/Demo/ENHANCED_DEMO_GUIDE.md) - 15-20 minute walkthrough
 - ✅ [Demo/System_Analysis_Report.md](/Demo/System_Analysis_Report.md) - Architecture deep dive
 - ✅ [Demo/Screenshot_Audit_Index.md](/Demo/Screenshot_Audit_Index.md) - Visual reference (66 screenshots with OCR text)
+- ALL documentation the in the /demo folder may be valuable.
+Documentation is definitively a work in progress.

 ### Missing Documentation Gaps (Brave Users Needed!)

-**What we need help documenting**:

-1. **Keycloak Realm Setup**
-   - Current gap: Manual realm creation steps not documented
-   - Question: Should we use `master` realm or create `dev` realm?
-   - Impact: JWT tokens might fail validation if realm misconfigured

-2. **Privacy Guard Mode Persistence**
-   - Current gap: UI settings reset on restart (Issue #32)
-   - Workaround: Use environment variables, but no guide exists
-   - Impact: Admins must reconfigure after container restarts

-3. **Agent Mesh Troubleshooting**
-   - Current gap: No guide for debugging notify tool (Issue #51)
-   - Needed: Step-by-step fix instructions
-   - Impact: Users can't enable full Agent Mesh functionality

-4. **Production Deployment Guide**
-   - Current gap: No Kubernetes manifests, no Cloud KMS setup
-   - Needed: AWS/GCP/Azure deployment templates
-   - Impact: Can't deploy beyond localhost demo

 **Invitation**: If you try this system and fill any of these gaps, you'll be **credited as a contributor** in the repository README and future blog posts.
-We need brave early adopters!
+I need brave early adopters!

 ---

 ## 11. Call to Action

-### We Welcome Your Feedback
+### I Welcome Your Feedback

-This is an **open-source project**—your feedback shapes the roadmap.
+This is my first open-source project in the development realm (at least one that's not a video game).
+Your feedback shapes the roadmap.

 **How to engage**: